You are here

 AGOA Status: Ghana is eligible for AGOA this year.
 It also qualifies for textile and apparel benefits.

 Trade Agreements: The U.S. and Ghana signed a Trade & Investment Framework Agreement (TIFA) in 1999.
 The fifth U.S.-Ghanaian TIFA Council Meeting was held in January 2008.
 Later that year, the United States and Mauritius launched bilateral investment treaty negotiations.
 That year, the U.S. and Ghana also opened exploratory discussions on the possibility of negotiating a bilateral investment treaty (BIT).

 U.S. - Ghana Trade Facts

-Ghana's FDI in the United States (stock) was $37 million in 2014, up 32.1% from 2013.
-The distribution of Ghana FDI in the United States is not available.
+Ghana's FDI in the United States (stock) was $52 million in 2017.
+There is no information on the distribution of Ghana FDI in the U.S.

 NOTE: No services trade data with Ghana are available.